TripleSBinPicking/bin_picking_environment/documentation/Planning Environment Explanation.md

 ### Motion Planning

 The motion planning display is used to show information about the current position and the movement planning of the robot.
 These things are visible in the 3D view on the right of Rviz.
 It is also possible to move the robot to a position using this display.
-There three robots visible:
+There are three robots visible:

  1. A normal colored robot.
 This is the current position of the robot
  2. A orange colored robot.
 This is the robot you can move around in Rviz.
 It is also possible to move the actual robot to the position (this is explained later)
  3. Multiple purple colored robots.
-This is the path of the robot that is going to take to reach its destination goal
+This is the path the robot is going to take to reach its destination goal

 In the screen on the bottom left you can manipulate the robot movement planning.